utdata/icj-project-template/README.md

 All **pages** are kept in the `src/njk/` folder.
 Each `.njk` file (including those in a nested folder) will be processed and become an `.html` file in `docs/`, and therefore a webpage on your website.

-An important exception: `.njk` files inside folders that start with `_` like `src/njk/_layouts` are not processed as new pages.
-That is why layouts and partials are stored in such folders.

 This project includes an example page `src/njk/index.njk`, which is the homepage of the website.
 It _extends_ `src/njk/_layouts/base.njk`.
-Using the _block_ and _extend_ features allows you to worry about only main content of the page, as it inheritsthe nav and other framework from the base layout.
+Using the _block_ and _extend_ features allows you to worry about only main content of the page, as it inherits the nav and other framework from the base layout.
 This example includes some loops to build content from the example books and bookstores data, described in detail below.

-To create new webpage, just add a new file in `src/njk/` with the `.njk` extension.
+To create a new webpage, just add a new file in `src/njk/` with the `.njk` extension.
+You'll want to _extend_ the `_layouts/base.njk` template and put your content inside `{% block content %}{% endblock %}`.

 ### Using data in Nunjucks templates

-Nunjucks has special [tags to apply logic](https://mozilla.github.io/nunjucks/templating.html#tags), like looping through data within templates.
+Nunjucks has special [tags to apply logic](https://mozilla.github.io/nunjucks/templating.html#tags), like looping through data.

 Data used in the project must be saved as a JSON fle in the `src/njk/_data/` folder.
 There are some examples in the project, including `library.json`.
-While not the full file, this is an example of an array of key-value pairs in that file:
+While not the full file, this is an example of an array of key-value pairs:

 ```json
   "books": [